Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Introduction

 \section{Introduction}

-Spatiotemporal data are ubiquitous nowadays in our daily life.
+Spatiotemporal data are ubiquitous in our daily life.
 For example, the climate data manifest a trend of global warming, and the traffic data feature a network structure in space and a periodic pattern in time.
-They can be viewed as either multiple time series observed across various locations, or geographic data recorded at different time points.
-There is usually intricate relationship between space and time in this type of data.
-The dependence among spatial locations does not necessarily stay static over time.
-For example, in the study of dynamic brain connectivity (association among brain regions) during certain cognitive processes \citep{cribben12,fiecas16,lan17}, multi-site brain signals are correlated to each other and such spatial dependence varies along the time.
+There is usually intricate interaction between space and time in such spatiotemporal process $y(\bx, t)$.
+In particular, the dependence among spatial locations, $\Cov(y(\bx, \cdot), y(\bx', \cdot))$, may change over time.
+For example, in the study of dynamic brain connectivity in neuroscience \citep{cribben12,fiecas16,lan_2019}, the spatial dependence among multi-site brain signals varies along certain cognitive processes.
 In the longitudinal analysis of brain images \citep{hyun2016}, different brain regions also have changing connection in the progression of diseases such as Alzheimer.
-In general, the temporal evolution of spatial dependence (TESD) is an important subject to understand the mechanism of some natural phenomena, e.g. disease development, to predict their progress and to extrapolate to unknown territory.
-In this paper, a fully Bayesian nonparametric model based on spatiotemporal Gaussian process (STGP) is proposed to characterize the spatial correlation and its evolution in time.
-In particular, the proposed mothod, \emph{generalized STGP}, is used to analyze brain images of Alzheimer's patients to uncover TESD of their brain regions.
+We formally define such \emph{temporal evolution of spatial dependence (TESD)} for process $y(\bx, t)$ as a zero time-lag ($t=t'$) covariance, i.e. $\Cov(y(\bx, t), y(\bx', t))$.
+In general, TESD is an important subject to understand complex relationships, to predict their progress, and to extrapolate them to unknown territory.
+In this work, we propose a novel fully Bayesian nonparametric model based on a generalized spatiotemporal Gaussian process (STGP) to characterize TESD in spatiotemporal data.